by Logan Dubil

 Hogshead-Makar recently wrote an op-ed for the Daily Mail, in which she invoked her experience as a civil rights lawyer.

 “As an Olympic champion and as a civil rights lawyer, I can assure you that there is nothing fair about transgender woman Lia Thomas competing for the University of Pennsylvania in NCAA swimming,” the swimmer wrote.

 Erika Brown, a member of Team USA at the Tokyo Olympics, is yet another example of a professional athlete who is against transgender individuals competing against biological women.

 Brown asserted on social media that there was a fundamental difference of “physiology” between men and women, Swimming World Magazine reported.

 Campus Reform reached out to the University of Pennsylvania and Lia Thomas for comment; this article will be updated accordingly.

 – – –

 Logan Dubil is a Pennsylvania Correspondent for Campus Reform.
-He is currently a junior at Point Park University majoring in marketing and sales as well as minoring in political science.
+He is currently a junior at Point Park University majoring in Marketing and Sales as well as minoring in Political Science, hoping to graduate in the Spring of 2023.
 Throughout high school and his early years of college, Logan’s passion for journalism and conservatism saw a significant spike, which led him to apply for the Campus Reform Correspondent Program.
 Besides writing, Logan is vocal on Twitter and other social media platforms about the world of politics.